CrowdStrike/terraform-provider-crowdstrike/docs/resources/filevantage_policy.md

 - `description` (String) Description of the filevantage policy.
 - `enabled` (Boolean) Enable the filevantage policy.
 - `host_groups` (Set of String) Host Group ids to attach to the filevantage policy.
-- `rule_groups` (Set of String) Rule Group ids to attach to the filevantage policy.
+- `rule_groups` (List of String) Rule Group ids to attach to the filevantage policy.
+Precedence is based on the order of the list.
 Rule groups must be the same type as the policy.
 - `scheduled_exclusions` (Attributes List) Scheduled exclusions for the filevantage policy. (see [below for nested schema](#nestedatt--scheduled_exclusions))

 ### Read-Only